SovereignCloudStack/docs/community/contribute/adding-docs-guide.md

 # Adding Docs Guide

-When you have landed here, most probably because you have documentation, which should be part of the SCS Documentation.

-In this Guide you will learn how to integrate your documentation to the SCS documentation, which you will find on docs.scs.community.
+In this Guide you will learn how to integrate your documentation to the SCS documentation, which you will find on [docs.scs.community](https://docs.scs.community).

 ## Step 1 – Documentation type